uazhlt-ms-program/technical-tutorial-wmsun/index.md

 Initially, I planned to use the data from [The NCBI Disease Corpus](https://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/).
 However, I decided to use a much [smaller and simpler corpus](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03834-6) to demonstrate the process while finishing the data preprocessing for the NCBI Disease Corpus.

 ### This tutorial will cover:
-1. Installation of spaCy.
+1. Install spaCy
-2. Preprocessing of the training data.
+2. Pre-process the training data
-3. Model training for the custom NER task
+3. Train a model for the custom NER task
-4. Model testing using test data
+4. Test the performance of the model

 Now, let's get started!

-### Installation of spaCy
+### Install spaCy
 You can use PIP install to set up spaCyin the Python console by typing:
 ```markdown
 pip install -U pip setuptools wheel
 pip install -U spacy
 ```

-### Training data preprocessing
+### Pre-process the training data
 The training and test data are tsv files.
 For spaCy to work, the data need to be converted to [binary format](https://spacy.io/api/data-formats#training).
 To do that, we will first write a function to mannually convert the tsv files to JSON fomart and use ```spacy convert``` to convert the files to the required format.
 In this tutorial, instead of using that approach, we can write a couple more lines of code to get the desired format.

 The code for converting ```tsv``` to ```JSON``` is shown as below: